romulocintra/arborist/README.md

+# Default branch renamed from 'master' to 'main'

 We've renamed the default branch from 'master' to 'main'.

 This is less evocative of a problematic history of human slavery and